STRANGE DAYS AT BLAKE HOLSEY HIGH / BLACK HOLE HIGH

 After the first six months on air, Strange Days ended up in syndication worldwide.
 It performed well, earning renewal for three seasons; however, the third season was actually supposed to be part of the second until the production decided to split it in half.
 It also racked up multiple award nominations, including a Daytime Emmy, Young Artist, Academy of Canadian Cinema and Television, Gemini, and Directors Guild of Canada, however it won none of them.
 Production ultimately came to an end when Fireworks was sold to ContentFilm (now part of Kew Media Group) in 2005.
 A film called Strange Days: Conclusions was aired in 2006, wrapping up the main storyline and bringing the series to a satisfying close.
 That film was later broken up into three episodes and aired as an abbreviated fourth season.

 In 2004, it was announced that the first season would be released to DVD in the United Kingdom.
 However, this release was pulled without any explanation, despite being made available for pre-order on various sites.
 To date, no official home media releases have been made.
 In 2010 and 2011, Strange Days returned to the airwaves briefly on The Hub, the network joint venture between Discovery and Hasbro.
 Raspas has posted frequently on a message board dedicated to the show, as well as on Twitter, with behind the scenes information, details about trying to get a Strange Days reboot off the ground and even webisodes with the original cast.
-None of those attempts have come to pass as yet.
+In 2021, after Discovery’s rights to the series expired, Raspas was able to cut a deal to get the rights back and developed a sequel webseries with director Paul Hart-Wilden subtitled Echoes.
+Echoes premiered on YouTube in 2022 and starred Antonia Carlotta as an astronomer named Iris, a Blake Holsey alumnus, that discovers a new black hole that leads her back into the strange world of the school.